Integrated Degree

 We also accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

-If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.0 to study this programme.
+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 7.0 overall to study this programme.
+If you need assistance with your English language, we offer a range of courses that can help prepare you for degree-level study.

 Fees and funding